Joe Chiccarelli

 Joe Chiccarelli is an American record producer, mixer and engineer, who is a native of Boston, Massachusetts, and has been active since the 1980s.
-He has worked with artists like Vance Joy, Jason Mraz, Julieta Venegas, The White Stripes, The Strokes, Michael Bublé, Alanis Morissette, Young the Giant, Plain White T's, The Shins, Manchester Orchestra, Morrissey, Spoon, My Morning Jacket, Weezer, and Joan Baez.
+He has worked with artists such as Jason Mraz,The White Stripes, The Strokes, U2, Beck, Elton John, The Killers, Michael Bublé, Alanis Morissette, Young the Giant, Vance Joy, Julieta Venegas,Plain White T's, The Shins, Manchester Orchestra, Morrissey, Spoon, My Morning Jacket, Etta James, Weezer, Michelle Branch, Vanessa Carlton, Cafe Tacuba, All American Rejects,Cage The Elephant, The Offspring, Rufus Wainwright, and Joan Baez.

 Chiccarelli’s career was launched by Frank Zappa, who gave him his first major engineering credit on Sheik Yerbouti.
 He went on to engineer Zappa’s Joe's Garage Acts I, II & III and Tinseltown Rebellion, before working with the White Stripes on Icky Thump and The Raconteurs on Consolers of the Lonely, the latter winning the 2008 Grammy Award for Best Engineered Album, his eighth of eleven Grammys.
+To date he is responsible for album sales well over 60 Million and Streams of 22 Billion.

 Career

 Chiccarelli got his first taste of the studio through a cousin who owned Boston's Fleetwood Studio.
 He also worked as an engineer at Music Designers Recording Studio in Boston.
 Chiccarelli moved west where he scored an assistant engineer gig at L.A.'s Cherokee Studios.
 He got his career break engineering Frank Zappa's album Sheik Yerbouti.
 In an interview with HitQuarters, Chiccarelli said: "[Zappa's] engineer couldn't make the session and so he decided to take a chance on me.
 I'm so thankful ever since that day because he gave me a career."

 He is credited with discovering singer Tori Amos and signing her first band, Y Kant Tori Read, to a label deal.
 However, Chiccarelli refuted this in an interview with HitQuarters saying, "That's a myth.
 Tori was already signed to Atlantic Records as a solo artist when I got involved."
-In 1998, he mixed the Latin album Un Tributo (a José José), a tribute to José José.
+In 1998, he mixed the Latin album Un Tributo (a José José), a tribute to José José, the first of many collaborations with Cafe Tacuba.

+In 2007, Chiccarelli recorded and mixed The White Stripes' Icky Thump.
+The band set him the challenge of creating a modern, punchy, heavily edited sound without relying on digital production tools; the album was tracked and mixed on analog tape.

+After Producing the Platinum album for The Shins "Wincing The Night Away".
 In 2009 Chiccarelli produced sessions for Brandi Carlile as well as Minus the Bear's album Omni, released on May 4, 2010.
 He produced four tracks on The Strokes' fourth album, Angles.
-He also produced the debut album from Australian group Boy & Bear.
+He also produced the Multi-Platinum debut album from Australian group Boy & Bear.
 The band received five ARIA awards for the album.
-He also Produced the Gold selling debut album for Young The Giant.
+He also Produced the Platinum selling debut album for Young The Giant.
 It yielded two Platinum singles Cough Syrup and My Body.
 He also engineered and mixed tracks on Morrissey's Swords album.